-- 5. Within the energy efficiency obligation scheme, Member States: - (a) [deleted] - (b) may permit obligated parties to count towards their obligation certified energy savings achieved by energy service providers or other third parties including when obligated parties promote measures through other State-approved bodies or through public authorities that may or may not involve formal partnerships and may be in combination with other sources of finance.
-Where Member States so permit, they shall ensure that an approval process is in place which is clear, transparent and open to all market actors, and which aims at minimising the costs of certification. - 6.
+5. Within the energy efficiency obligation scheme, Member States:

+- (a) shall take into account the need to alleviate energy poverty, in accordance with the criteria defined by Member States [pursuant to Article 29 of [Directive XXXX on common rules for the internal market in electricity], and taking into account their existing practices in this field.; - (b) may permit obligated parties to count towards their obligation certified energy savings achieved by energy service providers or other third parties including when obligated parties promote measures through other State-approved bodies or through public authorities that may or may not involve formal partnerships and may be in combination with other sources of finance.
+Where Member States so permit, they shall ensure that an approval process is in place which is clear, transparent and open to all market actors, and which aims at minimising the costs of certification;. - 6.
 Once a year, Member States shall publish the energy savings achieved by each obligated party, or each sub-category of obligated party, and in total under the scheme.

+Article 7b

-Article 7b Alternative policy measures
+Alternative policy measures